Last Updated on March 31, 2023 by Matt

 Features

-Although Dualtron put a much bigger focus on performance, they never neglect the features of their scooters.
+Although Dualtron puts a much bigger focus on performance, they never neglect the features of their scooters.

 Tires

 The extra-large tubeless pneumatic tires are 11 inches in diameter and 4 inches wide.
-That’s necessary from a scooter this powerful, because when riding at 50 mph / 80 kmh, every pebble on the road will be felt, and you want the most shock absorption and stability you can get.
+That’s necessary for a scooter this powerful because when riding at 50 mph / 80 kmh, every pebble on the road will be felt.

 Brakes and safety